Thomas Bordeleau: Professional

-On April 12, 2022, Bordeleau signed an amateur tryout contract with the Sharks' AHL affiliate, the San Jose Barracuda, for the remainder of the 2021–22 season.
+On April 12, 2022, Bordeleau signed an amateur tryout contract with the San Jose Barracuda, the American Hockey League (AHL) affiliate of the San Jose Sharks, for the remainder of the 2021–22 season.
 He made his professional debut for the Barracuda the next day and recorded three assists in his first career AHL game.
-On April 16, 2022, he signed a three-year, entry-level contact with the San Jose Sharks.
-The next day, he made his NHL debut in a 4–5 overtime loss to the Minnesota Wild, while also getting his first point by assisting a goal.
-He scored his first NHL goal on October 14, 2023, in a 1–2 shootout loss to the Colorado Avalanche.
+On April 16, Bordeleau signed a three-year, entry-level contract with the San Jose Sharks.
+The next day, he made his NHL debut in a 5–4 overtime loss to the Minnesota Wild, while also getting his first point by assisting a goal.
+He scored his first career NHL goal on October 14, 2023, in a 2–1 shootout loss to the Colorado Avalanche.
 He re-signed with the Sharks on July 26, 2024.

-On July 2, 2025, Bordeleau was traded from San Jose to the New Jersey Devils for Shane Bowers.
-As a restricted free agent he was re-signed by the Devils to a one-year, two-way contract extension for the season on July 25, 2025.
+On July 2, 2025, Bordeleau was traded from San Jose to the New Jersey Devils in exchange for Shane Bowers.
+As a restricted free agent he was re-signed by the Devils to a one-year, two-way contract extension for the 2025–26 season on July 25, 2025.

+On February 4, 2026, Bordeleau was traded to the St. Louis Blues, alongside a conditional 2026 fourth-round pick, in exchange for Nick Bjugstad.
+Prior to being traded, he recorded two goals and six assists in 35 games for the Utica Comets during the 2025–26 season.

 International play

-Bordeleau was scheduled to represent the United States at the 2021 World Junior Ice Hockey Championships, however, he was cut from the roster due to COVID-19 protocols.
+Bordeleau was scheduled to represent the United States junior team at the 2021 World Junior Championships, however, he was cut from the roster due to COVID-19 protocols.

-On May 5, 2022, Bordeleau was named to the United States men's national ice hockey team to compete at the 2022 IIHF World Championship.
+On May 5, 2022, Bordeleau was named to the United States senior team to compete at the 2022 World Championship.
 He recorded two goals in eight games.

 Personal life

 Bordeleau is the son of former professional ice hockey player Sébastien Bordeleau, and the grandson of Paulin Bordeleau.
+He is the brother of soccer player Jade Bordeleau.
 He holds American, Canadian, and French citizenship, and his first language is French.